 The hip is a ball and socket joint.
 The ball is formed by the head of the femur (the thigh bone).
 The socket is part of the pelvis called the acetabulum.

 In a normal hip, the ball and socket are covered with a smooth layer of tissue called cartilage.
 The cartilage allows the ball to glide easily inside the socket and provides a cushion to your hip joint.

 In the problem hip, the worn cartilage no longer serves as a cushion.
-When cartilage becomes damaged by an injury or by disease, the hip joint can't move smoothly.
+When cartilage becomes damaged by an injury or by disease, the hip joint cannot move smoothly.
 As the cartilage wears away from the bones, the bones rub together and become irregular, creating a rough surface.
 The ball grinds in the socket when you move your leg causing pain and stiffness.

-The total hip replacement surgery removes damaged bone and cartilage from the hip joint and replaces it with an artificial joint (prosthesis).
+The hip replacement surgery removes damaged bone and cartilage from the hip joint and replaces it with an artificial joint (prosthesis).
 An artificial ball connected to a stem replaces the ball of your thigh bone.
 An artificial cup, shaped like a bowl, replaces the worn socket.
 These parts connect to create a new artificial hip that works almost like your own hip joint.
 All parts have smooth surfaces for comfortable movement once you have healed from the surgery.

-Allina Health's Patient Education Department, Total Hip Replacement, fourth edition, ortho-ah-90139
+Allina Health's Patient Education Department, Hip Replacement, fifth edition, ortho-ah-90139